CyExpats.com Logo

 From Temporary (MEU1) to Permanent Residency (MEU3)

 The MEU1 Yellow Slip grants you the right of temporary residence.
 After five years of continuous and legal residence in Cyprus, you are eligible to apply for a Permanent Residence Certificate (Form MEU3).
-This is a crucial step that solidifies your status in the country.

-Important Notes
+Important Notes for 2026

 Official Resources